 I am pleased to present the Family Handbook.
 In addition to formal policies, it holds useful information on how the school operates.
-The Family Handbook consists of the Student/Parent Handbook, the Athletics Handbook, the Volunteer Handbook, and the Saints Inc. Handbook.
+The Family Handbook consists of the Student/Parent Handbook, the Athletics Handbook, and the Volunteer Handbook.
 Between editions of the Family Handbook, we use the school newsletter to inform you of new policies or procedures.